 Using OKR software like Teamflect makes it easy to set, track, and update goals in real-time while maintaining visibility across teams.

 Efficiency measures how well employees use their time and resources to produce results.
-High efficiency indicates that employees have the right skills, tools, and processes to do their jobs effectively.
+High efficiency indicates that employees have the right skills and tools.
+These employee efficiency metrics help managers identify where processes can be streamlined.

 Why is work efficiency a key employee performance metric?